 Note: Since Apple Maps is only available on Apple hardware, a platform-agnostic comparison wouldn’t be particularly useful.

 Apple Maps vs. Google Maps: Availability

 Apple Maps is available on iOS, watchOS, and macOS devices.
 That includes the iPhone and iPad, Apple Watch, and Mac (running 10.11 El Capitan or later).
-There is no browser version available, though you can use Apple Maps in your browser with a workaround.
+There is no official browser version available, though you can use Apple Maps in your browser with a workaround.

 Google Maps is available on just about every modern device, with dedicated apps for iOS and Android, wearables like the Apple Watch, and the original browser-based version on the web.
 Google also has a fully fledged atlas companion called Google Earth, which uses much of the same data.